-The Art Writing Group was first initiated in 2019 for the 2020 Perth Festival and was a collaboration between the Festival and Semaphore to think through and experiment with what ‘art writing’ is, and what it might offer art and all its various audiences.
-This first group included Mayma Awaida, Sam Beard, Paul Boyé, Christina Chau, Kelly Fliedner, Taylor Reudavey, Tony Sarre, Jenny Scott and Gemma Weston.
-Read below more information about the Group and an archive of our work published on Semaphore.
+The Arts Writing Group was first initiated in 2019 for the 2020 Perth Festival.
+This collaboration between the Festival and Semaphore aims to think through and experiment with what ‘art writing’ is, and what it might offer art and all its various audiences.
+Read on for more about the Group and an archive of our work published on Semaphore.

 The Arts Writing Group will encompass a series of structured workshops on writing about art during the 2021 Perth Festival.
 The group will make visits to and participate in events and exhibitions included in the Perth Festival Visual Arts Program, with the view of developing responses to these Festival offerings.
 Work produced through the Arts Writing Group will be published during and following the festival period via Semaphore.

-Read more about applications on the Perth Festival website.
+Read more about the Arts Writing Group on the Perth Festival website.

 What is the Art Writing Group?